-Rachel J. Lamorte is an associate in the Washington DC office of Mayer Brown and a member of the Litigation & Dispute Resolution practice.
-Her practice focuses on complex disputes, including antitrust and intellectual property.
-She has extensive experience in trial and appellate courts around the country.
-Rachel also counsels clients on antitrust matters, including mergers and acquisitions and civil investigations.
+Rachel J. Lamorte is an associate in Mayer Brown’s Washington DC office and a member of the Antitrust & Competition practice.
+Her practice focuses on complex antitrust litigation and counseling clients on antitrust matters, including mergers and acquisitions and civil investigations.
 Rachel has extensive experience before competition enforcers and in courts in the U.S., as well as in Taiwan and China.
 In addition, she dedicates substantial time to pro bono matters related to voting rights.

 Prior to joining Mayer Brown, Rachel worked on voter protection matters during the 2020 election and was an associate in the New York office of a prominent U.S. law firm.
 She also clerked for Judge Jack B. Weinstein of the United States District Court for the Eastern District of New York.

 Rachel received her JD from Harvard Law School cum laude, where she was Executive Managing Editor of the Harvard Civil Rights-Civil Liberties Law Review.
 She received her BA in Political Science from Boston College.